Manchick0/Wheel/README.md

 ```

 If the actions provided in this example were packed in a widget, clicking it would first output `First click!`, and then
 `Some click!` on any further click.
-This is because the `example:value` is changed after the condition is met, in fact, it
+This is because the value `example:click` is changed after the condition is met, in fact, it
 is also changed to a value that doesn't match the provided expression.
 That means that the condition can only evaluate to `true`
 once.